Post Operative Tissue Fibrosis.

 Early Access, Compassionate Use, Right to Try

 In certain cases, patients are eligible to access experimental drugs while still in clinical development.
-Every jurisdiction has its own regulations.
-Learn more
+Every jurisdiction has its own regulations that may provide early access.

 “Tissue fibrosis causes adhesions which are a big problem, and we would use this drug in every procedure.”